clef/clef-wordpress/readme.txt

  - Clef stores your encrypted private key on your phone rather than in a central database.
 Thus even in the unlikely event of a catastrophic security breach on Clef’s servers, your login credentials remain secure on your phone.
  - Every Clef login requires two identification factors: your phone and a fingerprint or PIN.
 So even if your phone is lost or stolen, you’ll be safe.

 - **Comprehensive protection**: Clef disables passwords for all three WordPress authentication vectors: Dashboard access, API access, and automatic password resets via email.
-Thus it protects your users against
+Thus it protects against the full spectrum of password-based attacks:
- - brute-force and botnet login attacks,
+ - brute-force and botnet login attacks
- - weak, reused, and recycled passwords,
+ - weak, reused, and recycled passwords
- - sending login credentials via an insecure (non-ssl) connection,
+ - sending login credentials via an insecure (non-ssl) connection
- - password phishing attempts,
+ - password phishing attempts
- - and account takeovers via email account breaches.
+ - account takeovers via email account breaches

 = Configuration Features =